 About the Union Summer Select Program

-The Summer Select Training Program will return in the summer of 2015 to Downingtown, Philadelphia, Delaware, and Reading, PA in 2015.
+The Summer Select Training Program will return in the summer of 2015 to Downingtown, Philadelphia, Delaware, Reading, and New Jersey.
 Click on each of the locations to find out specific tryout and training information.